Home / Programs / Fishable Cities

 Mangroves and saltmarshes provide a nursery for juvenile fish, before they move onto deeper waters, they buffer coastal communities against extreme weather events, stabilise coastlines and slow or reduce soil erosion.
 Despite all this, half of the world’s mangroves and even more saltmarshes have already been cleared or destroyed – and those that remain are under threat.

-Mangrove and saltmarsh habitat restoration initiatives
+Fishable Cities – habitat restoration initiatives

-• Habitat assessments of these environments
+• Habitat assessments of urban waterways

 • Monitoring water quality and changes to water management